hmrc/self-assessment-accounts-api/resources/public/api/conf/common/errors.md

 Errors returned by this API are listed in the Response section of each endpoint.
-Read the <a href="https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide#errors">reference guide<a/> for more information about errors.
+Read the [reference guide](/api-documentation/docs/reference-guide#errors) for more information about errors.